Arithmetic Deformation of Line Bundles: Applications and Examples

 \begin{theorem} There exists an open dense subscheme $U \subseteq \sS$ such that every LB-pair $(s, \xi)$ with $s$ lying on $U$ is liftable. \end{theorem} \begin{proof} This follows from \ref{mainthm1}, \ref{lem: Torelli for elliptic} and the monodromy calculation \cite[Thm~4.10]{JF}. \end{proof}

 \begin{theorem} For $p \gg 0$, the following is true: Let $k$ be an algebraically closed field of characteristic $p$, $X$ be an admissible elliptic surface over $\IP^1$ of height $3$, and $\xi$ be any line bundle on $X$.
-Then $\xi$ deforms to a sum of two liftable ones.
+Then some power of $\xi$ deforms to a sum of two liftable ones.